 The Oak Hill 5th-6th grade travel basketball team journeyed to Pittsburgh, Pa. and finished in first place to win the championship in the North American Youth Sports Tournament.
 The team played in six different NAYS tournaments all over the state and Pittsburgh.
 They finished with three third-place efforts, one second-place showing and one first-place effort.
 Shown are coach Don Work, from left, Caleb Jones, Tristan Morgan, Abe Farrow, Khori Bass, Ian Donelow, Seth Wolfe and Andrew Work.
 Not pictured are Dalton Estep, Lane Jordan and Owen Jarvis.

-Local girls teams post wins
+Local high schools post wins

-In recent high school basketball games:
+In recent high school games: